 Get clear

-Before we get into what a this person does, let’s define “ambassador” and make sure we are clear.
+Before we get into what this person does, let’s define what is a brand ambassador and make sure we’re clear.

 A brand ambassador is a person who authentically creates buzz with their network because they genuinely like a company.
 Ambassadors are often loyal customers and promoters who generate content, awareness and sales for a company.